lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 3. Nginx don't need to access shared memory on every single request for checking if the service data has been altered.

-There is a subtle difference with update variables.
+There is a subtle difference with update variables though.
 As soon as with update hooks new service variable data is propagated to worker processes asynchronously via an event channel, there always exists a very short transient period between the moments when the service variable gets altered in shared memory and the global state gets updated in a worker, during which events related to client requests may occur.

+Service update hooks can also be used to replace service *update callbacks*.
+Indeed, being run *synchronously* from an event handler, a service hook could safely call a C function which would acquire related to Nginx context from the global Nginx variable *ngx_cycle* for doing a variety of low level actions.

 An update hook is exported with exporter *ngxExportServiceHook*, and declared using directive *haskell_service_update_hook* on the *http* configuration level.

 ### An example

-Let's reimplement the example with update of service links.
+Let's reimplement the example with update of service links using a service hook.

 **File test.hs** (*additions*)